Create and manage scorecards

 Manual scoring is enabled by default, and mandatory if included in a scorecard.

-If you choose weighted calculation, the answer is calculated based on the answers given by the scorer and the assigned weights of each question.
-Weighted calculation allows for more precise and consistent scoring across the organization.
+The answer is calculated based on answers to questions that were assigned weights.
+Calculated score allows for more consistent scoring across the organization.

 1. Set up all of the questions in the scorecard.